Oceanswave/stomp-dotnet-poc/README.md

  - rabbitmq - Just contains a dockerfile to set rabbitmq up
  - nginx - just contains a dockerfile for nginx, as well as configuration files for reverse proxying.

+The client code needs some love, but it's a PoC, there's some scripts to build "production" images but...
+YAGNI.

 # Troubleshooting

 If localhost:8080 isn't functioning, and you're on windows, git for windows has a penchant for changing LF to CRLF - ensure that the .sh files within the /web-client folder haven't been flipped over *sigh*

+looking at the logs helps too.

 # Shuting down